publBio article preparation and submission instructions

 - if your article reports a crystal structure and you have an mmCIF for your structure, you should have this ready; alternatively if your structure has been deposited in the Protein Data Bank (and has been released) you should have the PDB code;

-- a high-resolution graphics file in TIFF, PostScript,
+- a high-resolution graphics file in TIFF, PostScript or

-- if you are submitting a structural communication you will need the PDB code and PDB validation report for your structure;
+- if you are reporting a structure you will need the PDB code and PDB validation report for your structure;

 Starting to use publBio